Your guide to unique, 100% vegetarian and vegan restaurants in Orlando.

 At both venues, choose from bowls, salads, wraps and soup during lunchtime hours, or opt for some breakfast bites if you’re visiting in the morning.
 Don’t skip the juice, either, which includes more than a dozen imaginatively named varieties, such as I Can See Clearly Now, Purple Haze, Green Eyed Lady and other energy-packed sips.

-While you’re out perusing these 100% vegan and vegetarian options, keep in mind that a majority of Orlando’s more than 5,000 restaurants always have something on the menu for herbivores, including those headed by celebrity chefs and local culinary heroes.
-No matter when you visit, it’s time to eat in Orlando!
+While you’re out perusing these 100% vegan and vegetarian options, keep in mind that a majority of Orlando’s more than 5,000 restaurants always have something on the menu for herbivores, including our MICHELIN Guide eateries and those headed by celebrity chefs and local culinary heroes.
+No matter when you visit, it’s time to eat in Orlando.

 Stay Connected to Orlando!